WiNRADiO has understood the importance of DRM from its very inception, became involved in testing of this exciting technology and commenced developing

 with early prototypes of the WiNRADiO WR-G303i and WR-G303e receivers, the world's first commercially available receivers

 designed specifically with DRM compatibility in mind.

-The latest DRM-capable receiver from WiNRADiO, the WR-G31DDC Excalibur is currently considered the best DRM implementation commercially available.
+The latest DRM-capable receivers from WiNRADiO, such as the WR-G31DDC Excalibur, WR-G33DDC Excalibur Pro and WR-G35DDCi Excalibur Ultra are currently considered the best DRM implementation commercially available.